Stripe Webhooks: Complete Guide with Event Examples

 No-Code Workflow Automation

-MagicBell's Stripe integration automatically handles webhook events and triggers notification workflows without writing webhook handlers.
-Simply connect your Stripe account and configure notification templates.
+MagicBell's Stripe integration handles webhook events and triggers notification workflows on its own.
+You do not need to write webhook handlers.
+Just connect your Stripe account and set up notification templates.

 For example, to notify customers about trial endings: